solomonbm/Clock-aligned/README.md

 ## Author

 Original SimpleGUI version created for educational purposes.
-Modernized with Tkinter for improved accessibility and functionality.
+Modernized with HTML5/JavaScript and Tkinter for improved accessibility and functionality.

 ## Contributing